 Oak reproduction of the seventeenth century long dice

-Oak long dice; 2 1/2" x 1/2"; with brief historic notes and the rules to Put and Take; in a handy cotton pouch 6 x 13cm.
+Reproduction seventeenth century oak long dice; 2" x 1/2"; with brief historic notes and the rules to Put and Take; in a handy cotton pouch 6 x 13cm.

 Though other long dice, with unknown uses, were made by the Romans and Vikings and may have reached Britain, and other forms are known from many other parts of the world, the Long Laurence is Britain's only indigenous long dice.
 In the nineteenth century a version with eight sides became popular.